-‘The Seven Imperfect Rules of Elvira Carr’ by Frances Maynard is published by Mantle/Pan Macmillan on August 24th 2017.
+‘The Seven Imperfect Rules of Elvira Carr ‘ by Frances Maynard was published by Mantle/Pan Macmillan in 2017.

 My first novel is also published in the US by Sourcebooks as ‘The Seven Rules of Elvira Carr’ and, in translation, in Germany and Poland.